 What are business goals?

-Business objectives are preset targets that a company or individual intends to attain within a specific time frame These goals are typically separated into short-term and long-term goals.
-Business objectives might be wide and broad or precise and measurable.
+Business objectives are preset targets that a company or individual intends to attain within a specific time frame.
+These goals are typically separated into short-term and long-term goals.

 How to Set Short-Term Business Objectives